 For the wintery spices, this Posset is infused with mace, allspice berries, cloves and cinnamon.
 Strega—an Italian liqueur with notes of mint and fennel—plus allspice dram and velvet falernum add even more rich spices and botanicals while raising the proof.
 All of those beers, liqueurs and spices get a rich, creamy element from heavy cream and eggs and sweetness from plain old sugar.
 The end result is a combination of a mulled beer and Eggnog, but with its own identity.

 - 4 eggs

 - 6 ounces sugar

 - 1 ounces allspice dram

 Place the mace, allspice berries, cloves and cinnamon on top of a square of cheesecloth, and use kitchen twine to tie tightly into a spice sachet.

-Turn a crockpot on high.
+Turn a slow cooker on high.
 Add the cream and eggs, and whisk until homogenized.
-Once warm, whisk in the sugar until dissolved, then add the beers, liquors and spice sachet.
+Once warm, whisk in the sugar until dissolved, then add the pale ale, porter, Strega, allspice dram, Velvet Falernum and the spice sachet.
 Continue to cook on high for 2 hours, until the mixture forms what is essentially a cooked layer of egg and curd on top.
 Turn temperature down to warm until you’re ready to serve.

 To serve, whisk into fine curds, then spoon into coffee mugs.
 Grate fresh nutmeg on top to garnish.